-Walking Holiday in Pays de la Loire
+Walking Holidays in Pays de la Loire

 The western province of Pays de la Loire – with its stunning Atlantic coastline, historic cities, elegant buildings and picturesque villages that line the banks of the River Loire – represents all it means to be French.
 This is a region that offers lots to see and do, whether it’s for travellers in search of natural splendour or those looking for medieval architecture.
 Walking holidays in Pays de la Loire are gentle thanks to the level terrain, and include plenty to intrigue culture enthusiasts.